Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company wants to collect data from an application to use for analytics.
 For the first 90 days, the data will be infrequently accessed but must remain highly available.
 During this time, the company's analytics team requires access to the data in milliseconds.
 However, after 90 days, the company must retain the data for the long term at a lower cost.
 The retrieval time after 90 days must be less than 5 hours.
 Which solution will meet these requirements MOST cost-effectively?

 - [x] Store the data in S3 Standard-Infrequent Access (S3 Standard-IA) for the first 90 days.
-Set up an S3 Lifecycle rule to move the data to S3 Glacier Flexible Retrieval after 90 days.
+Set up a S3 Lifecycle rule to move the data to S3 Glacier Flexible Retrieval after 90 days.
 - [ ] Store the data in S3 One Zone-Infrequent Access (S3 One Zone-IA) for the first 90 days.
-Set up an S3 Lifecycle rule to move the data to S3 Glacier Deep Archive after 90 days.
+Set up a S3 Lifecycle rule to move the data to S3 Glacier Deep Archive after 90 days.
 - [ ] Store the data in S3 Standard for the first 90 days.
-Set up an S3 Lifecycle rule to move the data to S3 Glacier Flexible Retrieval after 90 days.
+Set up a S3 Lifecycle rule to move the data to S3 Glacier Flexible Retrieval after 90 days.
 - [ ] Store the data in S3 Standard for the first 90 days.
-Set up an S3 Lifecycle rule to move the data to S3 Glacier Deep Archive after 90 days.
+Set up a S3 Lifecycle rule to move the data to S3 Glacier Deep Archive after 90 days.

 ### A manufacturing company uses an Amazon RDS DB instance to store inventory of all stock items.
 The company maintains several AWS Lambda functions that interact with the database to add, update, and delete items.
 The Lambda functions use hardcoded credentials to connect to the database.
 A SysOps administrator must ensure that the database credentials are never stored in plaintext and that the password is rotated every 30 days.
 Which solution will meet these requirements in the MOST operationally efficient manner?